 Where an employee works for more than nine (9) hours in any day or for more than forty-eight (48) hours in any week he shall in respect of such overtime work be entitled to wages at twice’ the rate of normal wages.
 “Normal wages” means the basic wages plus such allowances but does not include a bonus [Section 8 of the Karnataka Shops and Commercial Establishments Act, 1961].

 Is there any exceptions for Information Technology Companies?

 Generally, Shops and Commercial Establishments Acts of various States had given exceptions for IT and ITES companies from provisions pertaining to Opening and Closing Hours”; and “Weekly Holidays”.
 Apart from the above provisions, various State Governments have also exempted any establishment of IT or ITES from the provisions relating to employment of women during night, subject to the condition that the establishment provides facilities of transportation and security to such women employees and subject to other conditions as specified in the notification.
 In Karnataka, if a woman employee is employed for night-shifts i.e. between 8 p.m. and 6 a.m., the employer needs to provide transport facilities from the residence to workplace and back, free of cost and with adequate security [Section 25 of the Karnataka Shops and Commercial Establishments Act, 1961 read with Government of Karnataka (Dept. of IT) Circular dated 15.10.2015].
-The Circular provides for a list of compliance if a woman employee has to work in night shifts.
+The Circular provides for a list of compliance items that must be complied by an employer if a woman employee has to work in night shifts.